GoInterject/GoInterject.github.io/bApps/bFinancials/Transactions-Package-Install.md

 > **Step 3:** Point the script window to the new database
 > ![Mgt Studio Point](/images/A-SQL-Installation/MgtStudioPointTo.png){: .center-image }
 >
-> **Step 4:** Execute the [Custom.Interject_SetupScript1_Security](https://gitlab.com/Interject/Interject_Reporting/-/blob/Epicor-Slim/Custom/StoredProcedure/Custom.Interject_SetupScript1_Security.SQL) deploy script which creates the procedure for creating security objects.
+> **Step 4:** Execute the [Custom.Interject_SetupScript1_Security.SQL](https://gitlab.com/Interject/Interject_Reporting/uploads/a2290ad55a6042ccc1f0bb7561ffa953/Custom.Interject_SetupScript1_Security.sql) script which creates the procedure for creating security objects.
 >
 > **Step 5:** Create security objects and grant read-only access to Epicor tables by passing the following parameters using the following script as an example:
 >